-- with the smaller exponent must be shifted to the right. - When an overflow occurs, the mantissa of the sum or difference is shifted right and the exponent incremented by one. - If an underflow occurs, the number of leading zeros in the mantissa determines the number of left shifts in the mantissa and the the exponent decremented by one.
+- When an overflow occurs, the mantissa of the sum or difference is shifted right and the exponent incremented by one. - If an underflow occurs, the number of leading zeros in the mantissa determines the number of left shifts in the mantissa and the the exponent decremented by one.